Awonkhrais/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 includes function , which takes any value as an argument and Return T/F if value is in the linked list or not

 str function , which dose not takes an arguments and returns a string representing all the values in the Linked List.

+append function : which adds a new node with the given value to the end of the list

+insert beforefunction : which add a new node with the given new value immediately before the first value selected

+insert after function : which add a new node with the given new value immediately after the first value selected